Learn the basics about extramural funding instruments and announcements before you decide which funding mechanism best fits your needs.

 - RFAs usually have only one application receipt date unless they are reissued.

-Active FOAs for current RFAs for the NICHD.
+- Visit the Active FOAs for current RFAs for NICHD.

-Program Announcement (PA) is used to invite applications that address broader areas of research to stimulate ongoing interest in a set of topics within a programmatic theme.
+- A Program Announcement (PA) is used to invite applications that address broader areas of research.

-- PAs often reference a research area that represents a new, ongoing, or expanded interest and/or high-priority program for ICs.
+- PAs often reference a research area that represents a new, ongoing, or expanded interest and/or high-priority program for NIH.

 - Generally, PAs have no set-aside funds.
 In many cases, applications submitted in response to PAs are considered investigator-initiated in that the applicant has responsibility for the planning, direction, and execution of the proposed project.

-Active FOAs for current PAs for the NICHD.
+- Visit the Active FOAs for current PAs for NICHD.

-Request for Proposals (RFP) announces the Institute's need to purchase items the government needs or to perform research and development.
+- A Request for Proposals (RFP) announces NICHD’s need to purchase items the government needs or to perform research and development.

 Unsolicited: Investigator-Initiated Topics

-With this type of project, the investigator comes up with the research project idea, submits a grant application, and initiates and manages the research within an area that is relevant to the NIH.
-The majority of NIH grants are unsolicited.
+With this type of project, the investigator comes up with the research project idea, submits a grant application, and initiates and manages the research within an area that is relevant to NIH.
+Most NIH grants are unsolicited.

-The NICHD accepts investigator-initiated applications using several broad
+NICHD accepts investigator-initiated applications using several broad NIH Parent Announcements.

 The table below provides a quick comparison of the features of different types of FOAs.